MarkovYu/Python_For_Psychologists_24/lecture/_build/html/_sources/setup.md

 Now that you've successfully installed Anaconda, you can easily manage your Python environments and use Jupyter Notebook for interactive coding.
 Anaconda simplifies package management and deployment, making it a great choice for both beginners and experienced users.

-## I have significant problems with Anaconda installation or with laptop
+## I have significant problems with Anaconda installation or with laptop 2024

 If you're experiencing issues with installing Anaconda or if your laptop is having performance problems, **Google Colab** is a great alternative that you can use to run Python code without needing to install anything on your computer. **Colab** is a free, cloud-based environment that lets you write and run Python code directly in your browser.

+- Don't worry your learning experience will be not affected by different IDE enviroment.

 Here’s a breakdown of what **Colab** offers and how it compares to working with Anaconda on your local machine: